Prince Harry Surprises Queen Elizabeth At Her Birthday Gathering On Easter

 With the countdown on until Meghan, Duchess of Sussex gives birth to her first child, neither Markle nor Prince Harry was expected today at the birthday celebration for Queen Elizabeth’s 93rd birthday.
 But while Duchess Meghan stayed home at Frogmore Cottage, Prince Harry plausibly could have taken the brief walk across the Windsor property to St. George’s Chapel for the combination Easter service/ birthday festivities.

-The Cut says that in the official photos, Prince Harry was seen with his brother, Prince William, both wearing navy blue suits on Easter Sunday outside Windsor Palace with Queen Elizabeth.
+The Cut says that in the official photos, Prince Harry was seen with his brother, Prince William.
+Both wearing navy blue suits on Easter Sunday outside Windsor Palace with Queen Elizabeth.
 The Easter service took place at the same chapel which hosted the Duke and Duchess of Sussex’s wedding ceremony, and nearby Frogmore House where the couple had their evening party following the wedding.

 But Meghan Markle wasn’t the only royal to miss celebrating with Queen Elizabeth at St. George’s Chapel, as the monarch’s husband, Prince Philip, 97, also stayed home, as he is reportedly seeing how he feels each day before heading out after his hip replacement surgeries last year.

-But even though Duchess Meghan didn’t make it to the chapel today, she still posted a message on Instagram for the queen.
+Even though Duchess Meghan didn’t make it to the chapel today, she still posted a message on Instagram for the queen.

 “Happy Birthday Your Majesty, Ma’am, Granny.
 Wishing you the most wonderful day!
 Harry & Meghan.”